sandeep-krishnamurthy/keras/README.md

 ## You have just found Keras-MXNet

-Keras is a high-level neural networks API, written in Python and capable of running on top of [Apache MXNet](https://github.com/apache/incubator-mxnet/), [TensorFlow](https://github.com/tensorflow/tensorflow), [CNTK](https://github.com/Microsoft/cntk), or [Theano](https://github.com/Theano/Theano).
+Keras is a high-level neural networks API, written in Python and capable of running on top of [Apache MXNet (incubating)](https://github.com/apache/incubator-mxnet/), [TensorFlow](https://github.com/tensorflow/tensorflow), [CNTK](https://github.com/Microsoft/cntk), or [Theano](https://github.com/Theano/Theano).
 It was developed with a focus on enabling fast experimentation. *Being able to go from idea to result with the least possible delay is key to doing good research.*

-Keras-MXNet is the fork of [Keras project](https://github.com/keras-team/keras) and adds support for the high-performance scalable Deep Learning library
-Apache MXNet as a backend.
+Keras-MXNet is the fork of [Keras project](https://github.com/keras-team/keras) and adds support for the high-performance, scalable deep learning library MXNet as a backend.

-Detailed documentation for MXNet backend are provided in the [docs/mxnet_backend folder](docs/mxnet_backend/README.md).
+Detailed documentation for the MXNet backend are provided in the [docs/mxnet_backend folder](docs/mxnet_backend/README.md).

 Use Keras if you need a deep learning library that: